Nedelin catastrophe: Accident

-A short circuit in the replaced main sequencer caused the second-stage engine to fire while being tested before launch.
-This detonated the first stage fuel tanks directly below, causing an explosion which destroyed the missile.
+During pre-launch testing, a fault in the replaced main sequencer caused the second-stage engine to fire while the missile was still on the pad.
+This ruptured the first stage directly below, causing an explosion that destroyed the missile.
 Before seeking refuge, the camera operator remotely activated automatic cameras set around the launching pad that filmed the explosion in detail.

 People near the rocket were instantly incinerated; those farther away were burned to death or poisoned by the toxic fuel component vapors.
 Andrei Sakharov described many details: as soon as the engine fired, most of the personnel there ran to the perimeter, but were trapped inside the barbed-wire security fence and then engulfed in the fireball of burning fuel.
 The explosion incinerated or asphyxiated Nedelin, a top aide, the USSR's top missile-guidance designer, and over 70 other officers and engineers.
 Still others died later of burns or poisoning.
 Missile designer Mikhail Yangel survived only because he had left to smoke a cigarette behind a bunker a few hundred metres away, but nonetheless suffered burn injuries.

+Causes and contributing factors

+Later analyses distinguish the immediate technical trigger from the conditions that made the accident catastrophic.
+Chertok attributed the premature ignition to an erroneous electrical sequence in the control system after work on the main sequencer, while later safety analysis has treated the disaster as a wider failure of controls, procedures and management around a fuelled missile.
+The missile remained on the pad while troubleshooting and launch preparations overlapped, and personnel who should have been in protected positions were gathered near the vehicle.
+Schedule pressure to complete the first R-16 launch before the 7 November anniversary of the Bolshevik Revolution contributed to the erosion of normal safety margins.

 Casualties

-The exact death toll of the explosion is not known.
 The first Western reporting of the accident via the Italian Continentale News Agency in December 1960 said that 100 people were killed, while The Guardian reported in 1965, citing information from spy Oleg Penkovsky who had passed information to the West, that as many as 300 had died.
 The Soviet Union said only that a "significant number" had died when it first acknowledged the incident in a 1989 Ogoniok article, but later in the year, the government put the number of dead at 54.
 The most recent estimated death toll, released by Roscosmos on the 50th anniversary of the accident and originating with agency engineer Boris Chertok, was that 126 people had died, but the agency qualified the number by saying that the actual number could be anywhere from 60 to 150 dead.
+According to results of a 1994 report by a state commission, casualties totaled 78 people, of which 74 died on site, and 4 succumbed to their injuries in the hospital later.